-Karim Rashid does not require an introduction; he is by far the most prolific designers of his generation.
-Distant from tradition – he loves to play with colors, creating designs that build connection with and elevate human experience.
+Karim Rashid does not require an introduction; he is by far the most prolific designer of his generation.
+Distant from tradition – he loves to play with colors, creating designs that build a connection with and elevate the human experience.
 He has designed everything from trashcan to hotel, and metro to furniture – his poetic and fluid designs know no bounds; they motivate, inspire, question, and challenge our minds to look beyond the obvious and appreciate innovation.

-We can talk endlessly about the brilliance of this design-superstar, but we will reserve that for another story – for now, head straight to our conversation with Karim Rashid to learn in-depth about his favorites, his suggestions to young designers, and how he believes design would change in post coronavirus era.
+We can talk endlessly about the brilliance of this design superstar, but we will reserve that for another story – for now, head straight to our conversation with Karim Rashid to learn in-depth about his favorites, his suggestions to young designers, and how he believes design would change in post coronavirus era.

 Homecrux (HC): First of all, many congratulations on winning the 2020 American Prize for Design.
 How has your journey been?